-The network relies on a diverse range of income streams including individual, corporate and charitable trust donations.
+SCOTLAND: The Big Picture, the charity behind Northwoods, relies on a diverse range of income streams including individual, corporate and charitable trust donations.
 Rewilding actions on the ground also rely on grants and subsidy payments to varying degrees.
 A significant part of the network, however, is the development and delivery of new, sustainable rewilding business models, including nature-based tourism and events, rewilding branded food and produce, and payments for ecosystem services.